Welcome to Pinpoint!

 We recommend connecting Pinpoint to your calendar so that scheduled interviews are automatically entered into your calendar.
 This means you'll never miss an interview and a link to the candidate's details will be right there in the calendar appointment.

-By default, you'll be emailed each time a candidate submits an application to one of your jobs.
+By default, you'll receive notifications (via email and within the app) each time a candidate submits an application to one of your jobs.
 This may or may not be what you want.

 If your HR team plan on reviewing candidates first and then passing over the best one's to you, then you should turn off the 'New Application Submitted' email notification.
-You should then turn on 'Moved to Review' which means you'll get emailed whenever the HR team moves a candidate to the 'Review' stage, i.e. ready for you to review.
+You should then turn on a 'Moved to' stage notification which means you'll get emailed whenever the HR team moves a candidate to the that particular stage, such as a review stage, or an interview stage.

 If you plan on reviewing all candidates that apply then you can leave your email notification settings as they are.
 You can also opt to receive a daily or weekly digest email rather than an email every time a candidate applies.
 If this is preferable turn off the 'New Application Submitted' email notification and turn on the daily email digest.